Doniirawan5/Sistem-Parkir/README.md

 ![9](https://github.com/Doniirawan5/Sistem-Parkir/assets/137129851/e59599a4-a45e-40f5-8af4-073ec538a032)

-# 3.)Then automatically exit the results of parking duration and total payment
+# 3.)
+Then automatically exit the results of parking duration and total payment

 ![5](https://github.com/Doniirawan5/Sistem-Parkir/assets/137129851/7a30a916-1dbf-49e6-82be-efdf6c583d96)

+# 4.)
+Then pay the total parking fee and change

 ![6](https://github.com/Doniirawan5/Sistem-Parkir/assets/137129851/46f44f34-66b9-4af5-8e56-4afce836a493)